‘Deadliest Catch’ Captain Sig Hansen Is Now Being Sued By Uber Driver For Alleged Attack

 Then, at the beginning of this year, Sig’s only biological daughter, Melissa Eckstrom, sued him for molesting her when she was a toddler.

-Although Hansen dealt with these same accusations by his first wife, over 20 years ago, and was then acquitted, a law allowing victims to sue as adults was applied.
+Although Hansen dealt with these same accusations by his first wife over 20 years ago and was then acquitted, a law allowing victims to sue as adults was applied.
 Eventually, those charges were dismissed, again.

 Sig Hansen of 'Deadliest Catch' heartbroken upon learning his friends were lost at sea https://t.co/CQYcasA26z via @yahoo